bokeh/bokeh-scala/README.md

 ## Support

-Submit any questions and suggestions to Bokeh's [mailing list][group].
+Submit any questions and suggestions to Bokeh's [mailing list][group] and report any Scala-specific issues in the [issue tracker][issues].
+Issues directly related bokeh or bokehjs, please report in the [bokeh's issue tracker][bokeh-issues].

 ## License